English

 Around 350 students at Scottish university St Andrews staged a lobby outside the administration offices October 2, as term began.
 They demand the university divest, under the banner “All out for Palestine and Lebanon.”

 During the last academic year, students marched and protested against the Gaza genocide.
-The university has investment in companies complicit in the genocide, including Barclays, and academic partnerships with Israel.
+The university has investments in companies complicit in the genocide, including Barclays, and academic partnerships with Israel.
 Last year, the elected student Stella Maris was removed from the post of rector on the governing body for accusing Israel of genocide and apartheid.

 Teachers at three schools in Northumberland, England facing redundancy strike